Home Australian Women

 In 1947 she married ex-serviceman Reginald Arthur Ball and they had two sons (one deceased) and two daughters.
 The family moved from Sydney to Perth (1950), to Brisbane (1963) and back to Sydney in 1967.
 While in Brisbane Betty Ball became a member of the local branch of the WAAAF Branch of the Royal Australian Air Force (RAAF) Association.

-Betty Ball joined the New South Wales Division of the WAAAF of the RAAF Association in 1982.
-Since then she has been editor of the WAAAF Chat magazine for 9 years.
-Ball has been a delegate on numerous occasions to RAAF Association Assemblies, has held the position of vice-president of the WAAAF Branch and been a member of the State Council of RAAF Association.
-Also Ball is on the committee for the Seniors Club of St Johns Church, Sutherland.
+Betty Ball joined the New South Wales Division of the WAAAF of the RAAF Association in 1982 and was editor of the WAAAF Chat magazine for 9 years.
+Ball was a delegate on numerous occasions to RAAF Association Assemblies, held the position of vice-president of the WAAAF Branch and was a member of the State Council of RAAF Association.
+Ball was also on the committee for the Seniors Club of St Johns Church, Sutherland.
+In November 2002 Betty Ball became a participant in the Australian Women in War Project.

 Events